Forecasting

 This section displays all the associated forecast work orders that have been generated based on the forecast quantities entered in the Forecast section above.

-All forecasted work orders for the selected part and/or customer will be listed here once generated.
-From here, the user has an option to convert the forecasted WOs to actual manufacture orders when the time comes.
-They also have options to show any cancelled WOs and also any associated sub-assembly WOs.
+All forecast work orders for the selected part and/or customer will be listed here once generated.
+From here, the user has an option to convert the forecasted WOs to actual manufacture orders, cancel the forecast WOs as well as the following options:

 Adding a New Forecast by Customer